-Yuan and Julie are among employees who give their time to support The Access Project.
-They teach Maths and French respectively to bright students from disadvantaged backgrounds, providing in-school support and personalised tuition to help the students gain access to top universities.
+Julie is among employees who give their time to support The Access Project.
+She teaches French to students from disadvantaged backgrounds, providing in-school support and personalised tuition to help the students gain access to top universities.

 RedStart aims to put young people in control of their finances, and give them the skills to manage their financial futures.
 We have been pleased to host a number of sessions.

 "All the groups absolutely loved the sessions.
 The activities were fun and engaging and the context was very motivating for the children.
 Some valuable money lessons were definitely learnt!"

 Louise Foulkes, Teacher at Coleridge Primary School